 Above, traveler wire T1 is energized because it’s making contact with the common terminal.

 Below, traveler wire T2 is energized because it’s now making contact with the common terminal.

 Fully Diagramed 3-Way Circuit

 Study this diagram.
-It's fairly simple to tell why the light is not on.
+It’s fairly simple to tell why the light is not on.
 The electrical circuit has breaks in it.
-Flipping just one of the 3-way switches should do the trick of turning on the light.
+Flipping just one of the 3-way switches should do the trick and turn on the lights.

 Let’s operate the switch on the right.
 Power can now flow through traveler wire T2 and the light goes on!
 (Flipping the switch on the left would have given the same result of turning on the light.)

 Starting with the scenario above, I now operate the switch on the left.
 The light goes off.
 You can easily see that there’s no path for current to flow to the light.

 I operate the switch on the right again, and the light goes back on.
 However, the current now flows through traveler wire T1.

 3-Way Switch – a 3-way switch has 3 terminals: 2 brass terminals for the 2 traveler wires, and 1 common (black) terminal for the common wire.